 You can plan a visit here independently taking the train to Chushojima station on the Keihan line, about 15 minutes from Kyoto station, or alternatively experience the area with a local guide who can explain the sake process and history of the region in more detail, organise tastings and lunch.

-Located on a picturesque river with green backdrop it’s a lovely town to wander around.
-Discover the famous Byodo-in temple which you might recognise from the Y10 coin, the Hoshokan Museum of temple treasures, stroll the heritage style shopping street and narrow islands in the centre of the river, visit local shrines and discover historic springs.
+Located on a picturesque river with a green backdrop it’s a lovely town to wander around.
+Discover the famous Byodo-in temple which you might recognise from the Y10 coin, the Hoshokan Museum of temple treasures, stroll the heritage-style shopping street and narrow islands in the centre of the river, visit local shrines and discover historic springs.

 The link above has all the information you need to plan your own independent trip to Uji or you can join a guided tour such as this one run by Arigato Japan, a company that we’ve done tours with several times.
-They will introduce you to the area and it’s history, you’ll learn all about matcha, participate in a tea ceremony experience and a delicious lunch.
+They will introduce you to the area and its history, you’ll learn all about matcha, join a tea ceremony experience and enjoy a delicious lunch.

 The top foodie highlights

 Osaka might be known as the foodie capital of Japan but Kyoto can more than hold its own.